PRISMI MGE Recycled Rubber Acoustic Roll underlay for Sub-Screed

 Applications in the Construction Sector

 PRISMI MGE is versatile for floor sound insulation in residential contexts (multi-story apartments to reduce neighbor noises), commercial (offices and shops for productive comfort), and industrial (machine rooms to dampen machinery vibrations).
-Used as recycled rubber underfloor in renovations, where reduced thicknesses avoid excessive heights, or in new constructions for compliance with DPCM 5/12/1997 on passive acoustic requirements.

 In floating screeds, it creates complete structural disconnection, eliminating acoustic bridges.